harrier-27b: Can 27B Parameters Beat zembed-1?

 The Three Model Problem: MTEB Evals

-Embed-only Recall@K, averaged across 24 datasets and 3 judges.
+Embed-only Recall@K, averaged across 28 datasets and 3 judges.
 Toggle between models to compare.

-On the global average across all 24 evaluation datasets, there are three embedding models which markedly outperform the rest:
+On the global average across all 28 evaluation datasets, there are three embedding models which markedly outperform the rest:

 ModelNDCG@10Recall@10Recall@100

-Below those, qwen3-4b, cohere-embed-v4, jina-v5-text-small, and openai-v3-large (in that order) form a cluster of second tier performance.
+Below those, qwen3-4b, jina-v5-text-small, cohere-embed-v4, and openai-v3-large (in that order) form a cluster of second tier performance.
 But if you need top-tier accuracy, your choice lies in that trio.

-On Recall@100 — the metric that determines whether a relevant document even makes it to your reranker — zembed-1 leads by +1.9 points over voyage-4, and +2.2 over harrier-27b.
+On Recall@100 — the metric that determines whether a relevant document even makes it to your reranker — zembed-1 leads by +2.0 points over voyage-4, and +2.2 over harrier-27b.

 That is where the separation becomes real.
-A reranker or other downstream system can reorder or rework whatever the embedding model surfaces, but it cannot conjure up a document the embedder failed to retrieve. zembed-1’s recall advantage compounds downstream: fewer relevant documents lost at the first stage means a strictly better candidate set for everything that follows.
+A or other downstream system can reorder or rework whatever the embedding model surfaces, but it cannot conjure up a document the embedder failed to retrieve. zembed-1’s recall advantage compounds downstream: fewer relevant documents lost at the means a strictly better candidate set for everything that follows.

 Head-to-Head: zembed-1 vs harrier-27b

-Across 24 evaluation datasets, zembed-1 outperforms harrier-27b on NDCG@10 on 14 of them.
+Across 28 evaluation datasets, zembed-1 outperforms harrier-27b on NDCG@10 on 17 of them.

 Datasetzembed-1harrier-27bDelta